pitkane/equ-3000-backend/README.md

 ### Frontend

-Frontend is simply deployed to a AWS S3 Bucket as a static site hosting configuration, which is serving production bundle of the React application.
+Frontend is simply deployed to an AWS S3 Bucket as a static site hosting configuration, which is serving production bundle of the React application.
 Nothing special about that.
 Deployments are done manually via `aws s3 sync`.

 Before S3 static site hosting option, I First deployed the frontend bundle into AWS Amplify because I wanted to test Amplify.
 The deployment process was smooth and I was up and running with the application in minutes.